 Each plan will encourage you to use the lowest-cost drug to treat your medical condition.
 A drug on a lower tier will cost less than a drug on a higher tier.

-In Part D, you and the plan you join share the cost of drugs.
+In Part D, you and the plan you join share the cost of drugs up to the point you've paid $2,000 across all of your medications for the year.
 The money that you spend is called your out-of-pocket costs.
 That determines if and when the catastrophic coverage begins.
-In 2019, catastrophic coverage starts when you have paid $5,100 out of pocket, about $7,654 in total drug costs.
-If your total drug costs are more than $7,654 in 2019, all the Medicare Prescription Drug Plans will cover at least 95% of your drug costs for the rest of that year.
+In 2025, catastrophic coverage starts when you have paid $2,000 out of pocket in total drug costs.
+If your total drug costs are more than $2,000 in 2025, all the Medicare Prescription Drug Plans will cover your drug costs for the rest of that year.

 Have one of our Licensed Sales Agent compare ALL the plan options available to you!